Student Academic Integrity

 Request for Immediate Review: In cases where an AIC proceeding has determined the appropriate sanction to be less than suspension or expulsion, both the finding of responsibility and the sanction(s) will be final, unless, within 15 academic days (days when classes are in session) after the AIC’s written decision is sent to the student, the student notifies the AIC in writing of a request for review of the panel’s deliberations.
 The student may request review of the panel’s decision that academic dishonesty was likely to have occurred and/or the sanction(s) the panel imposed.
 The AIC will notify the instructor (or other person lodging an allegation), department head and assistant dean of the request for review and will provide the instructor a reasonable opportunity to make a written response to be considered in the review process.
 Three voting members of the AIC who did not take part in the original proceeding will review the records of the panel’s deliberations.
 Review decisions will be by simple majority vote, based upon the record of the original proceeding and upon the written information submitted by the student and other parties having relevant information.
 Sanctions imposed by the instructor may not be reduced.
 No proceedings will be conducted.
 Sanctions may be reduced only if found to be grossly disproportionate to the offense.
 Cases may be referred to a new proceeding if procedural errors were so substantial as to effectively deny the accused student a fair proceeding or if new and significant documentation has become available that could not have been discovered by a diligent respondent before or during the original proceeding.
 If a new proceeding is initiated, no indication or record of the previous proceeding will be introduced or provided to the members of the new Academic Integrity Panel, except at the discretion of the chair of the AIC.
 The new AIP will consist of five voting members of the AIC who did not participate in either the original proceeding or the review.

 If the imposed sanction is to suspend or expel a student, a notation will be made on the student’s transcript that the suspension or expulsion was for reasons of academic dishonesty.
 The student may submit a written appeal of a suspension or expulsion sanction to the academic dean within ten (10) academic days (days when classes are in session) of notification of the sanction.
-Regardless of whether an appeal is filed, suspension requires approval by the dean of student services and may be altered, deferred or withheld.
-Expulsion requires approval by the dean of student services and may be altered, deferred or withheld.
+Regardless of whether an appeal is filed, suspension requires approval by the vice chancellor of student services and may be altered, deferred or withheld.
+Expulsion requires approval by the vice chancellor of student services and may be altered, deferred or withheld.
 Expulsions may be appealed by the student to the chancellor of the University.
 Expulsions may be appealed by the student to the Board of Governors, which may, at its discretion hear the appeal.

 Appeals After One Year for Removal of 'XF' Grade: After a time period of at least twelve months has elapsed since the grade of 'XF' was imposed, a person who has received a grade of 'XF' (whether or not currently enrolled as a student at Missouri State University-West Plains) may file a written petition to the AIC to have the grade of 'XF' removed from the transcript and permanently replaced with the grade of 'F'.
 Three letters of reference deemed relevant by the AIC chair must be submitted along with the petition.
 These letters of reference should be from unrelated individuals who are in a position to evaluate the character of the student, any changes in the student’s attitude about academic integrity, and/or the level of remorse.
 The decision to remove the grade of 'XF' and replace it with an 'F' shall rest in the discretion and judgment of a majority of the entire Academic Integrity Council, which will undertake a review of the record of the case.
 The AIC will attempt to certify that to the best of its knowledge the student has not been found responsible for any other act of academic dishonesty or similar disciplinary offense at Missouri State University or another institution.
 Generally, the grade of 'XF' ought not to be removed for acts of academic dishonesty requiring significant premeditation, or involving repeated offenses, or accompanied by illegal, threatening or disruptive behavior.
 The decision of the AIC at initial review shall not be subject to subsequent AIC review for four years, unless the AIC specifies an earlier date on which the petition may be reconsidered.
 AIC determinations pertaining to the removal of the 'XF' grade penalty may be appealed to the academic dean.